XiwenLiuLoveML/Prof.Zhu.UKBProject/README.md

 The R markdown files here are for anyone who are new to R and machine learning.

-## RcodeforUKB.pdf provides the basic code for R novice to load the data.
+## RcodeforUKB.pdf provides the basic code for R novice.
+A keywords searching function is included in this file.
 ##